 You were formerly the Senior Partner in a major international commercial law firm.
 What led you to open your own law firm in 2009?

 Dr Dirk-Reiner MartensI was looking for a new challenge.
 My motivation was the desire to work in a smaller set up and above all to focus on my special practice areas of arbitration and sports law.
 My previous law firm afforded me the opportunity to gain experience in commercial law and company law.
-I have handled corporate acquisitions and mergers, argued and heard cases before international courts and arbitratribunals, and led teams of lawyers in connection with managing the legal aspects of major transactions.
+I have handled corporate acquisitions and mergers, argued and heard cases before international courts and arbitral tribunals, and led teams of lawyers in connection with managing the legal aspects of major transactions.
 But arbitration and sports law have always been my particular interest.
 I put together a small team and eventually decided to establish my own law firm with these young colleagues.
 I wanted to figure out how to set up a company to my liking with much younger colleagues and a strong team spirit.
 I don’t yet feel old enough to retire and spend my time just reading the newspaper and drinking cappuccinos.
 I enjoy my profession so much, I would miss it.

 Arbitration and sports law – how do they fit together?